jcoleman45/6300test/Project1/ProjectPlan.md

 take a raw text file as input, parse all sentences of the essay and output the average number of words per sentence.

 ##2 Process Description
-> Process description as a set of activities; for each activity, provide the following:
->
-> - Activity name (verb or verb phrase)
-> - Activity description (concise paragraph)
-> - Entrance criteria (inputs needed for the activity)
-> - Exit criteria (outputs produced by the activity and how you know it has been completed satisfactorily)

 The software development methodology used for this project is the waterfall process.
 Specifically, the following activities are planned for the complete execution of this project.
 Activity 2.5 "Write User Manual" will be tackled on a